 In matters concerning the rights of data subjects, please email your enquiries to the Kanta Services’ Data Protection Officer at email@example.com.

 Information Management Service

 Purpose of processing personal data / purpose of use of the register

 The Information Management Service is a national data system service used to compile, from archived client data, current information important for the patient's care or processing a client's case.
 In addition, the service manages the documents to be maintained.

 Each social and healthcare service provider and the Social Insurance Institution of Finland (hereinafter Kela) are the joint controllers of the Information Management Service.

-As joint controller, Kela is responsible for the usability and integrity of the data, non-alteration of data contents and the storage and destruction of data, as provided in Section 14 of the Act on the Electronic Processing of Client Data in Social and Health Care Services (hereinafter Client Data Act, 784/2021).
+Kela is responsible for the usability of the Kanta Services and the data stored therein.
+Kela is responsible for storing the data recorded in Kanta, and in connection is responsible for the integrity, destruction and non-repudiation of the data stored in Kanta.
+In addition, Kela is responsible for ensuring the destruction of data after the expiry of the retention period (Act on the Processing of Client Data in Healthcare and Social Welfare 703/2023, sections 23 and 66).
 The service providers that enter the data to be compiled in the Information Management Service are responsible for the correctness of the data being entered, as well as for all other obligations of the data controller.